oskord-sudo/amneziawg-openwrt/README.md

 2. Reboot the router or restart the network service with: `/etc/init.d/network restart`

-3. Congratulations!
-AmneziaWG is installed.
-Go to `Network -> Interfaces`, click `Add new interface...`, then select `AmneziaWG` as the protocol.
+3. Go to `Network -> Interfaces`, click `Add new interface...`, then select `AmneziaWG` as the protocol.

-> **Note:** You may need to clear your browser cache to see the new protocol available in OpenWrt.
+> **Note:** You may need to clear your browser cache to see the new protocol in LuCI.

 #### Vermagic control

 > **Note:** Every workflow records the `vermagic` on the `Vermagic:` line of `build-info.txt` within the artifacts.

 Vermagic is a hash calculated for the OpenWrt kernel.
 When installing kernel-related packages, OpenWrt checks if the package's `vermagic` matches the kernel's.
 If not, installation won't succeed.
 Check your firmware's `vermagic` by running `apk info kernel` or `opkg info kernel` and noting the hash after the kernel version in `Version`.
 For example, `6.6.52~f58afd3748410d3b1baa06a466d6682-r1` means `vermagic` is `f58afd3748410d3b1baa06a466d6682`.
-Every workflow records the compiled package's `vermagic` value on the `Vermagic:` line of `build-info.txt` within the artifacts.
 If these do not match, the kernel module cannot be installed.